kasra-hosseini/SubMachine_Public/README.md

 In short, SubMachine is a computational engine (Machine) to visualize models and datasets of the sub-surface (Sub).

-List of topics covered in Wiki:
+List of the topics covered in Wiki:

 - [Cross-sections output](https://github.com/kasra-hosseini/SubMachine_Public/wiki/Cross-sections-output)